getlarge/arduino-device/README.md

 - Copy the deviceId ( generated at setup on the serial interface ) to Aloes backend

-- Enter device credentials in `config.h` or configure the board via the Access Point ( 192.168.244.1 )
+- Enter wifi and device credentials in `config.h` or configure the board via the Access Point ( 192.168.244.1 )

 #endif